Blogging is fun and has the potential to make you great money.

 There are over 3 billion active social media users.
 That means almost half of the earth’s population is posting selfies and sliding into DM’s.
 Okay, maybe not exactly, but you get the point.

-Social media allows you to place blog posts in front of a massive audience and to build a fan base.
+Social media allows you to place blog posts in front of a massive audience and build a fan base.

 I’ll be touching on Twitter, Facebook, and Instagram next, but also make sure to check out my article on promoting blog posts with Pinterest.